 The United States of America has traditionally been the most economically innovative nation on Earth, and the best place for free-enterprise and self-accomplishment.
 It still is, but we cannot quite say that with as much certainty as before.
 Where did we lose our way?
 Why did America stop being able to dream the greatest dreams, and do the greatest things?

 All this can be reversed almost immediately if the US government, private sector, and public really want to, however.
 There are eight straightforward changes could push US economic growth onto a permanently higher trajectory.
 These are not short-term stimuli meant to postpone the present malaise, but are ideas that have separately been floating around for a long time, but without a core theme to unify them.
 These are also not unoriginal ideas (such as raising the retirement age in corelation with rising life expectancy), or unrealistic ideas (such as exporting violent criminals to some poor country to be detained there at low cost), even if those ideas would be effective and popular.
-Instead, I aim to think bigger.
+Instead, we aim to think bigger.
 Each idea presented, thus, has to surpass the $1 Trillion mark in direct and indirect benefits, yet still be practical enough to implement immediately (if the mediocrity of the decision-makers in power were not a barrier).

 These ideas would usher in a permanent surge in the growth rate for the next 20 years, even though some of them would also bring an immediate burst nonetheless.
 Most of the ideas are governmental, but there is one idea each for US corporations and for US citizens.

-I hereby present a path to unprecedented prosperity for America :
+We hereby present a path to unprecedented prosperity for America :

 1) Immigration Reform : My detailed case for skill-based immigration can be found here.
 In summary :